syncthing/docs/users/config.rst

 .. option:: gui.debugging

-    This enables :ref:`profiling` and additional debugging endpoints in the :ref:`rest-api`.
+    This enables :doc:`/users/profiling` and additional endpoints in the REST API, see :doc:`/rest/debug`.

 The following child elements may be present: